DIY Temperature and Humidity Logging System

 Finishing Touches

-I designed a 3D printable case for the microcontroller, sensor, and their connection wire.
-I kept the case as slim and as long as possible in order to keep the heat producing ESP32 far away from the temperature sensor, I included a hole to push the reset button, a thin spot in the plastic to diffuse the status led through, and pockets for 10mm x 3mm round magnets to be glued into.
+I designed a 3D-printable case for the microcontroller, sensor, and their connection wire.
+I kept the case as slim and as long as possible to keep the heat-producing ESP32 far away from the temperature sensor.
+I also included a hole to access the reset button, a thin spot in the plastic to diffuse the status LED, and pockets for gluing in 10mm x 3mm round magnets.

-I distributed the sensors in our 2 story house, two upstairs and two downstairs all in rooms on opposite sides of the house that get different sun exposure.
-The data is dumped into a line graph of all four sensors in Adafruit IO.
-I can then download up to 30 days of stored data at a time in a CSV files format.
-I have written a basic python script with the help of Google CoLab and ChatGPT that runs calculations and displays visualizations of the data using pandas, matplotlib, and bokeh.
+I distributed the sensors across our two-story house: two upstairs and two downstairs, all in rooms on opposite sides of the house that receive different sun exposure.
+The data is pushed to a line graph of all four sensors in Adafruit IO, and I can download up to 30 days of stored data at a time in CSV file format.
+I have also written a basic Python script with the help of Google Colab and ChatGPT that runs calculations and displays visualizations of the data using pandas, matplotlib, and bokeh.

 Useful Performance Data